Slavia Friulana: After 1977

 Although the area was largely depopulated after 1977, the political pressure was lifted after the Treaty of Osimo between Italy and Yugoslavia, but with no economic improvement.
-Anyway, Slovene cultural activities started to take place in the early 1980s.
-In the early 1990s, the first elementary and high school with Slovene as a language of instruction was established in San Pietro al Natisone, and in 2001, the Italian state recognized the local population as a Slovene minority living in the area, guaranteeing it full rights but ignoring the claims of those who consider themselves as non-Slovene.
+In the late 1970s, the first elementary and high school with Slovene as a language of instruction was established in San Pietro al Natisone, and in 2001, the Italian state recognized the local population as a Slovene minority living in the area, guaranteeing it full rights but ignoring the claims of those who consider themselves as non-Slovene.

 After Slovenia's entry into the European Union in 2004, the relations between the Slavia Friulana and the bordering Goriška region have intensified.

 Language, culture and religion

-Most people in Slavia Friulana (considering the whole slavophone area) speak four different Slovene dialects, named after the major valleys that form those territories: first of all the Natisone Valley dialect, the Torre Valley dialect, the Resian dialect and the Iudrio Valleys.
-The first three are closely related to each other and Resian, instead, has its own peculiar characteristics.
-On the other hand, the Slovene spoken in the province of Gorizia is part of the Littoral dialect group.
+Most people in Slavia Friulana (considering the whole slavophone area) speak three different Slovene dialects, named after the major valleys that form those territories: first of all the Natisone Valley dialect, the Torre Valley dialect and the Resian dialect.
+The first two are closely related to each other and to other dialects in the Littoral dialect group.
+While the Resian dialect is more closely related to the Slovenian Carinthian dialects.

 Almost all of the inhabitants are fluent in Italian, which is taught in schools and present in the media and in the administration.
-Friulian is also widespread, especially in the municipalities of Montenars, Tarcento, Nimis, Attimis, Torreano, and Prepotto; in many villages in these municipalities, the Friulian language has already replaced Slovene as the first language of communication.
-Because of the lack of education in Slovene, most of the inhabitants do not master standard Slovene.
-Many do not understand it either, especially in the areas where the Slovenian TV and radio are not accessible, since standard Slovene is not entirely intelligible with the languages spoken in the region.
-They are however partially intelligible with the neighbouring Slovene dialects spoken in the Slovenian Littoral, especially the Soča and Brda dialects, which actually were parts of the ancient Venetian Schiavonia and annexed to Habsburgs' county of Gorizia in the early 19th century.
+Friulian is also widespread, especially in the municipalities of Montenars, Tarcento, Nimis, Attimis, Torreano, and Prepotto.
+Because of the lack of education in Slovene in the Resian and Torre valleys, some of the inhabitants do not master standard Slovene.
+Many do not understand it either, especially in the areas where the Slovenian TV and radio are not accessible, since standard Slovene is not entirely intelligible with the dialects spoken in the region, due to the large number of Friulian and Italian loanwords.
+They are however intelligible with the neighbouring Slovene dialects spoken in the Slovenian Littoral, especially the Soča and Brda dialects.

 The vast majority of the people belong to the Roman Catholic Church and the religion plays an important role in the local culture.
 The Roman Catholic priests have traditionally been the most important promoters of the Slovene language and culture in Slavia Friulana.
 Anyway, the linguistic matter hasn't been clarified yet.
 In the late 19th century, the Polish linguist Jan Baudouin de Courtenay considered the four local languages as different Slavic ones, rich in Slavic archaisms which make them often sound closer to Serbian.
 He classified the four Friulian Slav groups as those of the Resia Valley, Torre Valleys, Natisone Valleys, and Judrio Valleys.